 Do you need to find a personal injury lawyer to help you prove liability in a slip, trip or fall claims case?
 If so, call Legal Expert today on 0800 073 8804.
 We will take a little time learning about your claim, and then advise you on what you need to do next.

-At this link we have included below, you will find basic information from the Health & Safety Executive regarding protecting public safety:
+- H&SE information on public safety – here you can find information from the Health & Safety Executive regarding protecting public safety

 - Personal Injury Claim Interim Payments